mikemahoney218/heddlr/.github/CONTRIBUTING.md

 ### Pull request process

 *  We recommend that you create a Git branch for each pull request (PR).
-*  Look at the Travis and AppVeyor build status before and after making changes.
+*  Look at the Travis build status before and after making changes.
 The `README` should contain badges for any continuous integration services used by the package.
 *  New code should follow the tidyverse [style guide](https://style.tidyverse.org).